-Diversified C areer Technology- OJT (DCT-OJT)
+Diversified C Career Technology- OJT (DCT-OJT)

 Course # 8300410

-Grade Level 11-12
+Grade 11-12

+Level

 Length 1 year

-Prerequisite Concurrent enrollment in DCTP, DCTA, or DCTM and 2.0 cumulative GPA; Approval from the DCT Coordinator and parental permission.
-Must maintain employment the entire school year.
+Prerequisite Concurrent enrollment in DCTP,

+DCTA, or DCTM and 2.0

+cumulative GPA; Approval from the

+DCT Coordinator and parental

+permission.
+Must maintain

+employment the entire school year.

 Credit Multiple Credits

-The course is designed to enable each student to demonstrate competencies in a specific career and to demonstrate legal and ethical behavior within the role and scope of job responsibilities through a realistic, on-the-job training experience.
-An individualized training plan is developed and utilized to ensure that training is provided which will develop the necessary competencies/skills in order for the student to become competent in the occupation for which he/she is being trained.
-The training plan is the "curriculum" for the on-the-jobtraining and the time card is the attendance record on-the-job.
+The course is designed to enable each student to demonstrate competencies in a specific career and to demonstrate legal and ethical behavior within the role and scope of job responsibilities through a realistic, on-the-job training experience. individualized training plan is developed and utilized to ensure that training is provided which will develop the necessary competencies/skills in order for the student to become competent in the occupation for which he/she is being trained.
+The training plan is "curriculum" the on-the-job-training and the time card is the attendance record on-the-job.
 A student may not be enrolled in Diversified Career Technology OJT without concurrent enrollment in a diversified class.
 The student must be paid for work performed and must be directly supervised.